UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 #### Instructor

 Professor Samuel Chen wants to improve their performance as an instructor, so they log into the system using their provided username and set password.
-They are greeted by a dashboard including visualizations and general data, which allows them to immediately understand their current performance quality in comparison to the rest of their department.
+They are greeted by a dashboard including visualizations and general data, which allows them to immediately understand their current performance quality compared to the rest of their department.
 Professor Chen requires more detailed feedback to gain a real understanding of his strengths and weaknesses, so he uses single-click navigation from the dashboard to check the hours associated with his current service roles and assigned teaching assistants, as well as enrollment, grade averages, and general feedback from SEI surveys from his recently taught courses.
 Satisfied with the information they obtained, Professor Chen signs out of the system.
 Next month, the professor logs into the system to check on their progress.
 They are pleased to see a fun popup with a positive message on the increase in their overall performance.

 #### Department Head